truenas/documentation/content/en/hub/additional-topics/reference/dedup.md

 	<tbody>
 		<tr>
 			<td>RAM Starvation</td>
-			<td>Very high RAM usage, or limited available RAM for ARC or other caches, as the DDT is continually asccessed.
+			<td>Very high RAM usage, or limited available RAM for ARC or other caches, as the DDT is continually accessed.
 Memory access may also be heavily slowed if the system uses swap space on disk to compensate, especially if disk I/O itself is slowed by deduplication (see below).</td>
 			<td>&nbsp;</td>
 			<td>Increase RAM.</td>
 		</tr>